-The Golden State Warriors have cemented themselves among the NBA’s best franchises over the past half-decade or so.
-After not winning a title since 1975 before 2015, the Dubs are now tied with the Chicago Bulls for the third most titles in the league, behind only the Los Angeles Lakers and Boston Celtics.
+The Golden State Warriors have cemented themselves among the NBA’s best franchises over the past half-decade or so, with many of the greatest Warriors considered as the NBA’s best all-time players as well.
+After not winning a title between 1975 before 2015, the Dubs have passed the Chicago Bulls for the third-most titles in the league, behind only the Los Angeles Lakers and Boston Celtics.

 5. Chris Mullin

-The definition of a well-rounded basketball player, Chris Mullin starred as a member of the Golden State Warriors from the late 80s to the mid-90s.
+The definition of a well-rounded basketball player, Chris Mullin starred as a member of the Golden State Warriors from the late 1980s to the mid-1990s.
 Mullin made the All-Star team five times during his 13 seasons in the Bay Area and was selected to an All-NBA team four times.

 Playing alongside Tim Hardaway and Mitch Richmond for a handful of seasons, Run TMC was a formidable trio, though they did not have much postseason success, a fact that has seemed to taint Mullin’s legacy.

 Despite not being able to deliver a championship to Golden State, Mullin should be regarded as a Warriors legend because of his impressive shooting and scoring ability (20.1 points per game for his career as a Warrior), along with his unique basketball IQ and feel for the game.
-He was never one to jump out of the gym, the lefty outsmarted his opponents instead.
+Never one to jump out of the gym, the lefty outsmarted his opponents instead.

 4. Kevin Durant